samyakpiya/samyakpiya/README.md

 ## 🌟 Software Engineer | 🎓 CS @ UKY 2024 | 💻 Tech Enthusiast

 I’m a US-based Software Engineer currently working on building an eCommerce store for one of the largest firearm retailers in the country.
 Before this, I was at Infineon as a Full Stack SWE, where I modernized legacy websites, improved performance, and ensured accessibility and responsiveness across projects.
-I’ve also made full-stack contributions at **Twenty (YC S23)**.
+I’ve also made open-source contributions at **Twenty (YC S23)**.

 ---